e0ipso/typed_entity/README.md

 # Typed entity

 _Use Typed Entity as a namespace for your business logic.
-Do not use functions –declared in the global scope–, but use the typed entity class to **write your methods in the correct scope**._
+It **provides a scope to place your business logic**, and help you keep your global scope clean of myriads of small functions._

 This module provides a simple way to treat you existing entities like typed objects.
 This will allow you to have a more maintainable and easier to debug